Stargazing in South Dakota: Experience the Midwest's Most Dramatic Dark Skies

 When the overlook is named “Princess Shining Star,” you know you’ve found the right place to take in the galaxy.

-Fee: $22 for non-electrical campsite, $26 for electrical campsite, or $55 for a camping cabin.
+Fee: $22 for a non-electrical campsite, $26 for an electrical campsite or $55 for a camping cabin.
 A park entrance license ($8 per vehicle per day or $36 for an annual pass) is required.

 Lake Herman State Park

-Fee: $22 for non-electrical campsite, $26 for electrical campsite, or $55 for a camping cabin.
+Fee: $22 for a non-electrical campsite, $26 for an electrical campsite or $55 for a camping cabin.
 A park entrance license ($8 per vehicle per day or $36 for an annual pass) is required.

-This lake seems to be perfectly created to be a stargazing destination.
+This lake is perfectly designed for stargazing.
 Check out the gravel access on the east side of Lake Vermillion.
 On the lake’s west shore/campground, get a view from one of the gravel parking areas along the road north of Cabin #3.

-Fee: $15 for a tent-only, non-electrical campsite, $26 for electrical campsite, or $55 for a camping cabin.
+Fee: $15 for a tent-only, non-electrical campsite, $26 for an electrical campsite or $55 for a camping cabin.
 A park entrance license ($8 per vehicle per day or $36 for an annual pass) is required.

 Beaver Creek Nature Area